 Staff completed and updated risk assessments for each woman and took action to remove or minimise risks.
 Staff identified and quickly acted upon women at risk of deterioration.
-However, the handover between teams was not always structured and triage times and processes were not always recorded.
+However, the handover between teams was not always structured and triage times and processes were not structured and triage times and processes were not structured.